rapidsai/cuxfilter/README.md

 For more detailed requirements, see below.

-## cuxfilter.py Architecture
+## cuxfilter Architecture

-The python version of cuxfilter leverage jupyter notebook and bokeh server to greatly reduce backend complexity.
-Currently we are focusing development efforts on the python version instead of the older javascript version.
+The current version of cuxfilter leverages jupyter notebook and bokeh server to reduce architecture and installation complexity.

 ![layout architecture](./docs/_images/RAPIDS%20Viz%20EcoSystem%20v2.png)

 ### What is cuDataTiles?

-cuxfilter.py implements cuDataTiles, a GPU accelerated version of data tiles based on the work of [Falcon](https://github.com/uwdata/falcon).
+cuxfilter implements cuDataTiles, a GPU accelerated version of data tiles based on the work of [Falcon](https://github.com/uwdata/falcon).
 When starting to interact with specific charts in a cuxfilter dashboard, values for the other charts are precomputed to allow for fast slider scrubbing without having to recalculate values.

 ### Open Source Projects